DawKozlowski/UTP/README.md

 # UTP
-Projects done for UTP course on PJATK
+Projects done for UTP course on Polsh-Japanese Academy of Information Technology